zsxkib/diffusion-pipe/README.md

 pip install -r requirements.txt
 ```

+## Dataset preparation
+A dataset consists of one or more directories containing image or video files, and corresponding captions.
+You can mix images and videos in the same directory, but it's probably a good idea to separate them in case you need to specify certain settings on a per-directory basis.
+Caption files should be .txt files with the same base name as the corresponding media file, e.g. image1.png should have caption file image1.txt in the same directory.
+If a media file doesn't have a matching caption file, a warning is printed, but training will proceed with an empty caption.

+For images, any image format that can be loaded by Pillow should work.
+For videos, any format that can be loaded by ImageIO should work.
+Note that this means **WebP videos are not supported**, because ImageIO can't load multi-frame WebPs.

 ## Training
 **Start by reading through the config files in the examples directory.** Almost everything is commented, explaining what each setting does.